-The English Curriculum aims to inspire students to probe, question and explore methods of communication across a range of literary contexts.
+The English Curriculum aims to inspire students to probe, challenge and explore methods of communication across a range of contexts in a variety of settings in order to become confident orators, readers and writers.

-The teaching of English across Key Stage 3 and Key Stage 4 is underpinned by the facilitation of passionate debate, discussion and exploration of texts from across our literary heritage and aims to kindle a love of language within our students and allow them to broaden and test their current world view.
+The teaching of English across Key Stage 3 and Key Stage 4 is underpinned by the facilitation of passionate debate, discussion and exploration of significant texts from across the world.
+Through our curriculum we aim to kindle a love of language within our students and encourage them to broaden and develop their current world view.

-Within the study of English, students will question and critique the methods that writers, and speakers, use to present their views and perspectives, and respond to these ideas using their personal ideas and opinions.
-Students will be prompted to mimic, borrow and experiment with methods employed by great writers and speakers in order to develop their own outstanding communication skills.
+Within the study of English, students will question and critique the methods that orators and writers use to present their views and perspectives; responding to these ideas using their personal opinions.
+Students will be inspired to experiment with methods employed by great orators and writers in order to develop their own confident style of communication.

-Through a curriculum with a deliberate focus on broadening students’ vocabulary, students are actively encouraged to experiment with the application and use of ambitious language and terminology throughout their studies- refining and honing their selection of appropriate and impactful vocabulary within their personal communication.
+Through a curriculum with a deliberate focus on broadening students’ vocabulary, they are actively encouraged to experiment with the application and use of ambitious language and terminology.
+Throughout their studies, they refine and hone their selection of appropriate and impactful vocabulary within their personal communications.

 The media play a central role in contemporary society and culture, shaping our perceptions of the world through viewpoints, representations and the messages they offer.